Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 Only 7% of the surveyed companies lack certifications.

-An opportunity yet to be seized:the social dimension remains limited, with 5% of the sample certified as B Corp.
+An opportunity yet to be seized: the social dimension remains limited, with 5% of the sample certified as B Corps.

 Sustainability as a strategic lever:

-No longer a cost, but an investment for:
+No longer a cost, but an investment to:

 Human Resources: skills as a competitive factor, but governance is not yet mature

-The average HR maturity level stands at 58%: an increasing value, but still far from a fully mature and strategic model.
+The average level of HR maturity stands at 58%: a rising figure, but still far from a fully mature and strategic model.

-88% of companies currently invest less than 5% of turnover in training.
-However, a positive sign emerges: 34% of the sample expect an increase in training budgets in the coming year, confirming a growing awareness of the strategic value of human capital.
+Currently, 88% of companies invest less than 5% of their revenue in training.
+However, a positive trend is emerging: 34% of the sample expects an increase in training budgets over the next year, confirming a growing awareness of the strategic value of human capital.

 • Soft skills (77%)